California Loosens Rules for Youth Sports During Pandemic

 Twenty-seven counties currently have case rates at or below 14 people per 100,000.
 The largest is Santa Clara county, which includes the city of San Jose.

-An additional 16 counties have case rates between 14 and 20 people per 100,000 and could soon meet the new standard.
-That includes Los Angeles, San Diego, Sacramento and Fresno counties.
+An additional 16 counties have case rates that could soon meet the new standard, including Los Angeles, San Diego, Sacramento and Fresno counties.

 Dr. Tomas Aragon, director of the California Department of Public Health, said state officials loosened the rules because case rates and hospitalizations are declining across the state.

-Note: This story has been corrected to say the new rules for youth sports take effect Feb.
-26.